tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 <hr>

 ## VI.
-Create a react production build
+Create a React production build

 1) Make sure that your proxy server is still running (in one console)